adityaraj079/Motion-Detection/README.md

 # Motion-Detection using Ultrasonic Sensor

-This was a Hackathon bruteforce project which was made with the intend of,
+This was a Hackathon bruteforce project which was made with the intend of atleast make a working model in the 48 hours timeframe

 ---